arangodb/arangodb/Documentation/InstallationManual/Installing.md

 Please note some important limitations when running ArangoDB under Cygwin:
-Starting ArangoDB can be started from out of a Cygwin terminal, but pressing CTRL-C will forcefully kill the server process, without giving it a chance to handle the kill signal.
+Starting ArangoDB can be started from out of a Cygwin terminal, but pressing `CTRL-C` will forcefully kill the server process without giving it a chance to handle the kill signal.
 In this case, a regular server shutdown is not possible, which may leave a file `LOCK` around in the server's data directory.
 This file needs to be removed manually to make ArangoDB start again.
 Additionally, as